England Ireland Find Havens

 Image: Michael Harpur

 The prominent Hythe Marina Village Click to view haven is on the western shores of Southampton Water, a ¼ of a mile above Hythe Pier and about a ⅓ of a mile southward of Dock Head.
-The marina is approached via a short well-marked channel that leads into its lock.
+The marina is approached via a short, well-marked channel that leads into its lock.

 Image: Michael Harpur

-The water outside the main channel starts to shallow when approaching Dock Head.
+The southern face of the port Dock Head, standing at the confluence of the rivers Test and Itchen, is made readily apparent by its conspicuous Signal Station and tall grain silos.
+The water outside the main channel becomes shallower when approaching Dock Head.
 At the 'Weston Shelf' starboard buoy, Fl 3 G 15s, opposite Hythe Marina and backed by tall apartment flats onshore, there is only 100 metres of deep water inside the buoy.

 Image: Michael Harpur

 Therefore, it is best to step out into the main fairway before this mark and pass all marks on their correct side northwards of it.
-Particularly, the 'Swinging Ground' starboard buoy opposite Dock Head, Oc G 4s, it must be passed to starboard, on its correct side, when entering the mouth of the River Itchen.
+Particularly, the 'Swinging Ground' starboard buoy opposite Dock Head, Oc G 4s, must be passed to starboard, on its correct side, when entering the mouth of the River Itchen.

 Swinging Ground buoy with the Itchen Bridge in the backdrop